 Liesel Meminger got into a fight at school.
 Their teacher gave them a reading test in school.
 A classmate complained that Lieseil was not reading loud enough and the teacher said that Liesel cannot read.
 She says she can and rather than read, she recites parts of The Gravedigger Handbook.
 Because Liesel couldn’t read a book in class, she was taunted by her schoolmates later that day in the schoolyard.
 She was angry and so she fought Ludwig Schmeikl and pummeled him in a fight.
 She also beats up Tommy Müller, too, because she sees him standing there and smiling.

 Is Rosa Hubermann abusive?

 Rosa Hubermann is Liesel’s foster mother.
 At first in The Book Thief, she seemed to be a mean and abusive woman.
 She sounded like a woman we should not trust with Liesel as she was abusive with her wooden spoons and her constant scolding and criticism.
 However, when Max, we now see the soft and loving side of her.
-Her former behaviour might be due to stress and the situation of her society.
+Her former behavior might be due to stress and the situation of her society.

 Who is Viktor Chemmel?

 Viktor Chemmel is the second leader of the gang that steals fruit.
 He is the successor to Arthur Berg who is the leader of the group of thieves.
-He is cruel to the others, a bully and is nothing like his predecessor, Arthur Berg.
+He is cruel to the others, a bully, and is nothing like his predecessor, Arthur Berg.
 In the book, he almost chokes Rudy and steals Liesel’s book, throwing it in the Amper River.
 Happily, Rudy rescues it for her.